sarachour/legno-compiler-internal/README.md

 ## Setting up the output directory

 navigate to `util`, rename `config_local.py` to `config.py`.
-The `config.py` file has one variable, the output directory legno uses for writing circuits, graphs, datasets and so on.
+The `config.py` file has the following variables.

+   - `OUTPUT_DIR`: the output directory legno uses for writing circuits, graphs, datasets and so on.
 Due to some bugs in `paths.py`, you want to choose an output directory with no paranethesis, spaces or underscores.

+   - `GPKIT_SOLVER`: the convex optimization solver `gpkit` uses.
+By default it is set to `mosek_cli`, the command line interface for the Mosek solver.
+If you don't have (or can't use), you can change the optimizer to `cvxopt`, though be warned it fails on some benchmarks.
+See the _Setting Up Mosek_ section for more information.

 ## Executing `.grendel` files

 Once the grendel files are generated, you can then execute them on the chip using the scripts included in the `lab_bench` directory.
 Refer to the `README.md` file in `lab_bench` for more information on how to setup the dependences for the interpreter.
 Once all of that is set up you can run grendel scripts in three ways:

 This method runs a single grendel script.
 We recommend starting with this:

-    python3 lab_bench/arduino_client.py --script /path/to/file.grendel
+    python3 grendel.py --script /path/to/file.grendel

-This method runs all the grendel scripts listed in the file `grendel_list.txt` and plots the results:

-      python3 chip_run.py spring --script-list grendel_list.txt

-This method runs all the grendel scripts associated with a benchmark and plots the results:

-      python3 chip_run.py spring

 #### Notes on executing `grendel` files